Orel138/Orel138/README.md

 🌐 On my GitHub, I love to share projects close to my heart, reflecting my journey and discoveries in embedded systems, particularly focusing on STM32 projects.

-🍽️ "Your body is a reflection of what you eat" they say, and in that spirit, I'd say I'm a 🌯
+🍽️ "Your body is a reflection of what you eat" they say, and in that spirit, I'd say I'm a 🍿

-🎨 Currently, I'm diving into the world of 3D modeling, exploring Blender and Fusion360.
-It's a thrilling journey that marries my technical skills with artistic creativity, opening new horizons in my professional and personal development.

 🍹 Outside of tech, I have a budding interest in mixology.
 Learning the art of crafting beautiful cocktails not only satisfies my curiosity but also adds a touch of elegance to my day.
 Speaking of which, check out the <a href="#cocktail">"Cocktail of the Day"</a> section below!